Kevin Smith

 Smith owns Jay and Silent Bob's Secret Stash in Red Bank, New Jersey, a comic book store which became the setting for the reality television show Comic Book Men (2012–2018).
-He hosts the film review TV show Spoilers.
-As a podcaster, Smith cohosts several shows on his SModcast Podcast Network, including SModcast, Fatman Beyond, and the live show Hollywood Babble-On.
-He is known for participating in long, humorous Q&A sessions that are often filmed for DVD release, beginning with An Evening with Kevin Smith.
+As a podcaster, Smith co-hosts several shows on his SModcast Podcast Network, including SModcast, Fatman Beyond, and the live show Hollywood Babble-On.
+He is known for participating in long, humorous Q&A sessions that are often filmed for release, beginning with the DVD release of An Evening with Kevin Smith (2002).

-Since 1999, he has been married to actress and former reporter Jennifer Schwalbach Smith, with whom he has a daughter, Harley Quinn Smith named after the Batman character of the same name.

 Early life

 Kevin Patrick Smith was born on August 2, 1970, in Red Bank, New Jersey, the son of Grace (née Schultz), a homemaker, and Donald E. Smith (1936–2003), a postal worker.
 He has two siblings: an older sister, Virginia, and an older brother, Donald Jr. He was raised in a Catholic household in the nearby clamming town of Highlands.

 Smith's childhood was scheduled around his father's late shifts at the post office.
 His father grew to despise his job, which greatly influenced Smith, who remembers his father finding it difficult on some days to get up and go to work.
 Smith vowed never to work at something that he did not enjoy.

 Smith attended Henry Hudson Regional High School, where he was a B and C student, videotaped basketball games, and produced Saturday Night Live-style sketch comedy.
 An overweight teen, he developed into a comedic observer of life to socialize with friends and girls.
 After high school, Smith attended The New School in New York City, but did not graduate.
 Smith met Jason Mewes while working at a youth center; they became friends after discovering a mutual interest in comic books.